- What are the transition areas for the NDIS in NSW?

 People aged under 65 who have applied to the NDIS and been found ineligible will be assisted by their service provider to transition to alternative supports and services so that they will achieve similar outcomes to those they currently receive.
 Clients requiring further information about the supports available should contact their current service provider.

 After 30 June 2018, ineligible clients will also be able to access supports through the NDIS Information, Linkages and Capacity Building projects.

 Can my organisation appeal against the rate of funding variations?

 There is no scope for appeal against the rate and the calculation of funding variations.
-However, providers can submit requests for changes to funding listed in the wrong cohort or transition year by sending an email to email@example.com.
+However, you can submit requests for changes to funding that you believe are listed in the wrong cohort by sending an email to email@example.com.